aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 If we try to validate the example API spec in section 3.1 with this new profile, the validation about values being the same will fail.

-If we modify the spec to provide the same value and we re-validate, two new errors will be shown now for the complementary validation about values being disjoint.
+If we modify the spec to provide the same value and we re-validate, two new errors will now be shown for the complementary validation about values being disjointed.

 ```yaml
 openapi: 3.0.0